gabrielmccoll/Nuget-Server---Azure/Nuget in Azurept1.md

-# A Free Powershell Repository with CI CD
+# A Free Powershell Repository with CI CD in 9 steps!
-### ...and I do most of the work for you (Part 1 of 3 - the Nuget Server and initial prep)
+### ...and I do most of the work for you

 That sounds like an emmy award winning blog right there !